Guide to Workplace Fairness (For Individuals)

 Report Discriminatory Job Advertisements to TAFEP

-A job advertisement might be considered as discriminatory if it states selection criteria that are not related to the qualifications, skills, knowledge and experience of the candidate or contains the use of words or phrases that can come across as discriminatory.
+Under the WFA and the TGFEP, a job advertisement may be considered as discriminatory if it states selection criteria that are not related to the qualifications, skills, knowledge and experience of the candidate, or contains the use of words or phrases that can come across as discriminatory.

 Contact us to report discriminatory job advertisements.